Our blood sugar levels provide an overview of overall health and indicate how an individual's body is managing diabetes.

 How To Manage High Blood Sugar?

 High blood sugar (hyperglycemia) indicates that the blood sugar level is higher than the target level or over 180mg/dl.
-Uncontrolled blood sugar levels over a period of time can lead to long-term health issues.
+Uncontrolled blood sugar levels over a while can lead to long-term health issues.

 Excessive tiredness, thirst, increased hunger, blurred vision or need to urinate more often are the symptoms that show your blood sugar level may be high.

 It is always important to check the blood sugar and see if it is above 180 mg/dl.
-The best way to manage hyperglycaemia is to cut down on sugar, add a lot of fibre-rich foods, modify the diet pattern and exercise regularly, by taking a brisk walk.
-Seek the help of your health care provider if the blood sugar level is high more than 3 times in about 2 weeks.
+The best way to manage hyperglycemia is to reduce sugar intake, add fibre-rich foods, modify your diet, and exercise regularly, such as taking a brisk walk.
+Seek the help of your healthcare provider if the blood sugar level is high more than 3 times in about 2 weeks.

 How To Manage Hypoglycemia?

 Low blood sugar (hypoglycemia) means that your blood sugar level drops below 70mg/dl.
 Hypoglycemia is dangerous and should be attended immediately and treated right away.
-Anyone with diabetes can have low blood sugar, you have a higher chance if you are on insulin or missed having food on time.
+Anyone with diabetes can experience low blood sugar, especially if they are on insulin or missed a meal.

 Excessive perspiration, feeling dizzy, chills, irritability, confusion or extreme hunger are the symptoms of hypoglycemia, immediately check your blood sugar.
 If the blood sugar value is lower than 70mg/dl, then do any one of the following things right away: